Models of protein production along the cell cycle: an investigation of possible sources of noise

 Each of the intermediate models is systematically analyzed with the same method, see Figure~\ref{fig:procedure}.
-The average behavior of the model is theoretically predicted (either with explicit formulas for the intermediate models, or approximately for the complete model); it allows, for each of the 841 genes of Taniguchi~et~al. (for which both the average protein and mRNA production have been measured), to determine the set of parameters of the model.
-An overview of the parameters hence determined is shown in Figure~\ref{tab:Quantitative-summary-Model0-1}.
-Simulations are then performed \textemdash{} using methods derived from Gillespie algorithm \textemdash{} with these parameters in order to check the accuracy of the average concentration and to predict the variance of the concentration of proteins.
+The average behavior of the model is analytically predicted (either with exact formulas for the first two intermediate models, or approximately for the last complete model); it makes it possible, for each of the 841 genes of Taniguchi~et~al. (for which both the average protein and mRNA production have been measured), to determine the set of parameters of the model.
+An overview of the parameters hence determined is shown in Figure~\ref{fig:Quantitative-summary-Model0-1}.
+Simulations are then performed \textemdash{} using methods derived from Gillespie algorithm \textemdash{} with these parameters over 10000 cell cycles: it makes it possible to check the accuracy of the average concentration and to predict the variance of the concentration of proteins.
 For each model, we then have the variance of protein concentration predicted for the wide range of genes measured in \cite{taniguchi_quantifying_2010}.